Just CHOP: Embarrassingly Simple LLM Compression: LayerCHOP

-Our baseline models, the 300M, contains 24 decoder layers.
-To determine which layers we should remove from our model for the least performance loss, we define nine configurations shown in Figure \ref{fig:removal-config}.
-In all these layer removal configurations, we always keep the first and the last layer of our model because it interacts with the embedding layer.
-We made this design choice based on some early experiments.
+Our baseline models contain 24 decoder layers.
+To determine which layers we should prune for the best compression performance, we define five layer pruning configurations shown in Figure~\ref{fig:pruning-locations}, each removing 12 out of the 24 decoder layers of the 300M and 1.1B models.
+In all these pruning configurations, we always keep the first and the last layers because they interact with the embedding table.
+We made this design choice based on early experiments.
+Table~\ref{table:pruning-locations} summarizes the results of this ablation.
+We report the perplexity score on the C4 validation set and the average task accuracy across 6 tasks in our evaluation suite (Table \ref{table:end-tasks}).

-Our main evaluation setup opts for removing half the layers, but in this case, many of the configurations in Figure ~\ref{fig:removal-config} will be equivalent to each other, so we do this ablation while removing only 8 layers, 1/3rd of the model size.

-Like the previous section, we run our layer removal location experiments on the 300M model, over two checkpoints (80B and 320B), with eight layers being removed in both cases, and the model trained for an additional 20B tokens after removing layers.
-Also, like the previous experiment, we consider eight tasks that show scores far enough away from the random performance to confirm our experiment's validity.

-Table \ref{table:location-delta} summarizes the results of this ablation.
-Each value indicates the average drop in downstream performance compared to the non-distilled model.
-For both checkpoints (80B, and 320B), the clearest trend is that removing output layers or layers close to the output lead to the worst results.
-It seems that the layers easiest to remove are the ones closer to the input, with no clear winner.
-As a result, we also experimented with the 1B model/160B tokens checkpoint after removing 1/2 of the model layers (which is the actual setup for our experiments), and in this case, removing input layers was the best.
-Therefore, all experiments in other ablations remove layers from the input.